Decaying Turbulence and the Riemann Hypothesis: The number theory behind the infinite-time singularity: The Random Walk on a Sphere

-As we can observe from the derivation of the MLE, the jump $\Delta P$ must remain finite in the local limit to reproduce finite commutator of covariant derivatives proportional to local vorticity at the loop.
+As follows from the derivation of the momentum-loop equation~\cite{ReviewPaperAM}, the jump \(\Delta P\) must remain finite in the local limit in order to reproduce a finite commutator of covariant derivatives, proportional to the local vorticity on the loop.
+We therefore introduce a finite arithmetic discretization,